ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 <center>
 # Are Managers More Miserable? -- Measuring stress in a social network with StressRank.

 **Ishaan Varshney**
 University of New South Wales
 Sydney, NSW 2052, Australia
 </center>

 ### Abstract
-Identifying individuals who are stressed or disatisfied in a network could be of great interest as it could reduce attrition and increase organisational cohesion, putting aside the obvious merits in increasing wellbeing of people.
+Identifying individuals who are stressed or dissatisfied in a network could be of great interest as it could reduce attrition and increase organisational cohesion, putting aside the obvious merits in increasing wellbeing of people.
 However, current work has primarily focused on generic measurements (e.g. degree, closeness centrality) which does not take advantage of context and the emotional tone of communication in the network.
 In this paper, by leveraging advancements in sentiment polarity prediction of natural language processing systems, we propose a new algorithm: StressRank.
 StressRank aims to rank individuals in terms of importance with the flow of negative email.
 Importance of nodes in regards to positive email has been dubbed YesRank.
 This algorithm aims to capture that if one receives an email from an individual who themselves have high polarity in a particular direction, then an email from them would contain that same polarity.
 This algorithm was attempted against the Enron email corpus to test the hypothesis whether emails to executives' generally contain more positive emails or negative.
-Priminary analysis shows that executives' on average receive more positive emails than their subordinates.
+Preliminary analysis shows that executives' on average receive more positive emails than their subordinates.
 However, more research should be undertaken to incorporate both sentiments in one algorithm.
 As part of this research a visualisation tool was also developed for stakeholders to explore their social network ([link](https://ishaan.xyz/enron/index.html)).

 ### Introduction
 ##### Social networks